OudomMunint/StudioZed-ReactJS/README.md

 <h2 align="center">
-  Studio Zed project made with React Js<br/>
+  A Studio Zed project made with React Js<br/>
+  Feel free to use it as a template for your own projects!<br/>
   <a href="https://studiozed.netlify.app/" target="_blank">Visit Studio Zed!</a>

   [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)